dhonysilva/entropia/README.md

 Project created during the [The Complete dbt (Data Build Tool) Bootcamp: Zero to Hero](https://www.udemy.com/course/complete-dbt-data-build-tool-bootcamp-zero-to-hero-learn-dbt/), by [Zoltan C. Toth](https://www.linkedin.com/in/zoltanctoth/).

-This repository is the result of my learnings while follwing every training step.
+This repository is the result of my learnings while following every training step.

 The Entropia Project is compound of two main folders: